grover66/kidtimer/README.md

    handle this in one place.
 Thus all we need is a single crontab entry that does a kidtimer check

 2) changed so that we issue a pm-hibernate instead of killing the session.
-That proved to destroy work with the kill which seemed unfair.
+The kill proved to destroy her work which seemed unfair.

 3) added the ability to provide a file that can provide more time.
-My dauther comes to me and Issue a key that she then creates as:  touch /tmp/key ...
+My dauther comes to me and I issue her a key that she then creates as:  touch /tmp/key ...
 When kidtimer see's that file, it will issue a 'reset'.

+The key can be created as:

+#!/bin/bash
+# Generate key to give to Samantha for more time

+time=`date +%s`
+file=$(expr $time / 10000)
+echo $file

 ----------- Original text below